w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Show examples of different images used to convey functionality, for example for printing, searching, or saving a document.
 Explain that these images need an equivalent, succinct text alternative that explains the function rather than a description of the image.
 For reference on how to provide a text alternative for an image conveying function, see technique [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G94.html).
 * Invite students to research the most common iconography and naming for elements such as print, save, and search.
-Explain that these iconography and names need to be consistent throughout the website.
+Explain that these iconography and names must be consistent throughout the website.
 * Refer back to [Designer Module 1 Visual Design, Topic Color](/curricula/designer-modules/visual-design/#topic-color) to explain color contrast requirements for functional images.

 #### Ideas to Assess Knowledge for Topic